Pergo Flooring Costs: Is it Worth It? (6 Budget Busters)

 Potential Repair Costs

-Even with proper maintenance, accidents can happen.
-Here are some common Pergo flooring problems and their associated repair costs:
+Here are some common Pergo flooring problems and

-- Scratches: Minor scratches can often be buffed out with a scratch repair kit.
-More severe scratches may require plank replacement.
+- Scratches: Minor scratches can often be

-- Dents: Dents can sometimes be repaired with a heat gun and a damp cloth.
-More severe dents may require plank replacement.
+with a heat gun and a damp cloth.

-- Plank Replacement: Replacing a damaged plank can cost anywhere from \$50 to \$200 per plank, depending on the type of Pergo and the complexity of the installation.
+Minor water damage may be repairable, but severe damage may require floor replacement. - Plank Replacement: Replacing a damaged plank can cost anywhere from \$50 to \$200 per plank, depending on the type of Pergo and the complexity of the installation.

 The Cost of Neglect